erfanzar/ejkernel/README.md

-# ejKernel High-Performance JAX Kernels for Deep Learning from EasyDeL
+# ejKernel: High-Performance JAX Kernels for Deep Learning

 > *"The best optimization is the one you don't have to think about."*